daviddpruitt/Parallel-Computing-MapReduce/README.md

 Once completed the repository should contain your code, a short report, and any instructions needed to run your code.

 Hints:
-* Its easier to load all the files containing text before entering the processing region
+* Its easier to load all the files containing text serial before entering the parallel processing region
 * Some of the variables will need to be locked before updating, otherwise a difficult to debug race condition may occure
 * This will take multiple loops (functions would be better though), you can iterate over the list of words